gilburns/IntuneMac/Browsers/Google Chrome/README.md

 Google Chrome policies keys:
 [https://chromeenterprise.google/policies/](https://chromeenterprise.google/policies/)

-One thing to watch out for when consulting the Chrome policy key documentation is nearly all (probably all) of the Mac plist examples contain invalid formatting and key names.
+One thing to watch out for when consulting the Chrome policy key documentation is nearly all (probably all) of the Mac plist examples contain invalid formatting and key values.

 The [Extension Settings](https://chromeenterprise.google/policies/#ExtensionSettings) is a good example of this problem: (Abbreviated here for clarity)